enatsek/Debian-Ubuntu/KVMOnDebianUbuntu1.md

 A search for "ubuntu cloud image" in duckduck2 gives the following  address:
 <https://cloud-images.ubuntu.com/>

-Following jammy and current, download kvm image jammy-server-cloudimg-amd64.img, and put it in the server's /srv/isos folder.
+Following noble and current, download kvm image noble-server-cloudimg-amd64.img, and put it in the server's /srv/isos folder.

 Similarly a search for "debian cloud images" in duckduck2 gives the  following address:
 <https://cloud.debian.org/images/cloud/>